pijushbarik/pijushbarik.github.io/blog-posts/hello-world.md

 Wellcome to my first ever blog post.

 I am going to write this blog as a memoir or lika a diary for me to keep notes in a single place.
-Here I will post about tips and tricks, and mostly about prgramming problems solution I face while solving some fix or implementing a feature.
+Here I will post about tips and tricks, and mostly about prgramming problems &amp; stuffs I come across while fixing or implementing a feature.

-Let me test my hightlighting and formatting. _(test in production)_ 🤫
+Let me test my highlighting and formatting. _(test in production)_ 🤫

 ---